-The Orange County Older Adults Advisory Commission (formerly known as the Senior Citizens Advisory Council (SCAC)) advises the Orange County Board of Supervisors and the Office on Aging on matters affecting older adults in Orange County.
+The Orange County Older Adults Advisory Commission (OACC) advises the Orange County Board of Supervisors and the Office on Aging on matters affecting older adults in Orange County.

 The Commission meets monthly and consists of forty volunteer citizens, including local elected officials, representatives of health care and supportive services provider organizations, persons with leadership experience, caregiver representatives and the general public.
 At least half of the membership are older adults (60+).
 The Board of Supervisors appoints ten members, the City Selection Committee appoints ten members, and the Commission's Executive Committee appoints the remaining twenty at-large members.
-The Executive Committee consists of the Chair, Vice-Chair, Past-Chair, Secretary and three atlarge members.
+The Executive Committee consists of the Chair, Vice-Chair, Past-Chair, Secretary and three at-large members.